dinoba/gocker/README.md

-Collect logs from running docker containers and send it to storage (Elasticsearch 6.x supported).
+Collects logs from running docker containers and send it to storage (Elasticsearch 6.x supported).